Zune 80, 120: Modification

 As with many hard disk based media players Zune owners have a few options regarding upgrades.
 Using a pry tool will allow the user to access the hard disk and battery for replacement/repair.
 Note that the battery is soldered with 4 wires and incorrect wiring will likely harm the device.
-Due to Windows CE limitations the maximum drive size seems to be 120GB (including 128GB based solid state drives).
+Due to Windows CE limitations the maximum drive size seems to be 120 GB (including 128 GB based solid state drives).
 Note that compatibility is limited to 1.8" PATA drives and uses a specific ZIF interface.
 The ZIF connector is plug and play but users will have to host their own firmware update server to allow the Zune software to load firmware onto the new drive due to Microsoft's discontinuation of all Zune services.